-Marketplaces are hard, but they are also massively valuable, if you can just figure how the heck to build them!
-I have been asked a lot for advice, sources to read and the like, by prospective savvy founders that want to learn before they start down the narrow, winding road.
+Startup marketplaces are hard, but they are also massively valuable if you can just figure how the heck to build them!
+I have been asked a lot for the advice, sources to read and the like, by prospective savvy founders that want to learn before they start down the narrow, winding road.
 Invariably what I provide are a series of links to quality blogs like Bill Gurly, Josh Breinlinger, Fabrice Grinda etc., but there isn’t a cohesive body of knowledge to prime comprehension.

 If you read it and find there are gaps and things that could be expounded upon, they have asked for feedback so they can build upon it.
 Please go here are give they guys feedback so incrementally better resources can be created to support the community.